Procedures for job searches in JobMine and arranging your own job

 - Already scheduled out for an eight-month work term?

 - There is no additional action required for students who are already scheduled out for an eight month work term.

 - Pulling out of a matched job?

-- If you cannot honour an employment match that clearly stated an eight month work term commitment in the “Comments” field of the job description, normally your access to JobMine will be removed for the current and upcoming recruitment terms.
+- If you cannot honour an employment match that clearly stated an eight-month work term commitment in the “Comments” field of the job description, normally your access to JobMine will be removed for the current and upcoming recruitment terms.

 Eight month consecutive work term preferred

 - The employer will be contacted after the match to confirm if they are still interested in extending the work term to an eight month consecutive term.
 If so, you will be contacted by CECA to confirm acceptance, though you are not obligated to accept the offer of extension.
 If you and your employer agree, you are able to extend the work term at some later point.

 - Car needed